armbian/documentation/docs/Process_CI.md

 - `apt.armbian.com` = new packages are added
 - `beta.armbian.com` = whole repository is recreated from scratch.

-Action is executed when artifact generations completes or manually.
+Action is executed automatically when artifact generations completes.
+Or manually.

 When
 - [ ] Add https://netcup.armbian.com/partial/ to stable repo